kamilakesbi/MVA-CompVis-Kaggle-Bird-classification/README.md

 I trained the model for 30 epochs on training set and evaluated it on validation set.
 I used Adam Optimizer, cross entropy criterion and early stopping (4 patience steps) in order to limit overfitting.
-The model stoped training after 14 epochs because of EarlyStopping.
-It reached 0.87 accuracy on the public leaderboard.
+The model stoped training after 14 epochs because of EarlyStopping. **It reached 0.87 accuracy on the public leaderboard**.

 ![accuracy](images/vit_accuracy_evolution.png)